cicl-stanford/homepage/content/home/people.md

     id = "Mishika Govil"
     position = "Research Assistant"
     email = "mishgov@stanford.edu"
-    description = "I’m an undergrad junior majoring in MS&E and Philosophy and minoring in CS.
-I’m interested in exploring how computational technologies differ from and relate to human decision-making processes.
+    description = "I'm an undergrad junior majoring in MS&E and Philosophy and minoring in CS.
+I'm interested in exploring how computational technologies differ from and relate to human decision-making processes.
 What drives me is learning how things work - whether it be in the context of pure math, computing, the physical universe, the human mind, economic structures, or anything else.
 Outside of work, I love reading, watching sitcoms, and playing ping pong, pickleball, badminton, and basketball!
 My favorite drink is a vanilla milkshake!"

 [[member]]
     id = "Alexa Tran"
     position = "Research Assistant"
     email = "alexatran@stanford.edu"
-    description = "I’m an undergraduate majoring in computer science, either on the AI or HCI track.
-I’m interested in using computational models to understand how people think about the world, and in my free time, I love going on long walks, playing golf, and trying new foods!"
+    description = "I'm an undergraduate majoring in computer science, either on the AI or HCI track.
+I'm interested in using computational models to understand how people think about the world, and in my free time, I love going on long walks, playing golf, and trying new foods!"

 [[member]]
     id = "Phillip Miao"